Q: If my pet gives me a hard time when I try to brush his teeth, how will you be able to clean his teeth without using sedation or anesthesia?

 Q: How often should I brush my pets teeth?

-A: As often as you can , but every other day would be good.
-At least 3 times a week to make a difference.
+A: Everyday would be ideal and at least 3 times a week to make a difference.

 Q: What age should I start getting my pets teeth professionally cleaned?